 Budget and Finance Policy

-The Clinton Public Library (CPL) has a board-approved written budget.
-This budget is developed annually as a cooperative process between the board’s finance committee, the Library Director and staff with responsibility for budgetary elements.
-Each year, the Board of Trustees determines if the library’s revenues are adequate to meet the needs of the community.
-If the revenues are not adequate to meet the needs of the community, the board of trustees takes action to increase the library’s revenue.
+The Clinton Public Library (CPL) has a Board-approved written budget.
+This budget is developed annually as a cooperative process between the City’s Finance Department, the Library Board’s finance committee, the Library Director and staff with responsibility for budgetary elements.
+Each year, the Board of Trustees determines if the library’s budget is adequate to meet the needs of the community.
+If the budget is not adequate to meet the needs of the community, the Board of Trustees takes action to adjust services as the budget allows.

 The library maintains adequate financial records of library operations in a manner easily understood by the public as well as the Board of Trustees and Library Director.
-This record is presented at each monthly trustee meeting and clearly indicates the financial position of the library.
+This record is presented at each monthly Trustee meeting and clearly indicates the financial position of the library provided by the City’s Finance Department.
 In addition to the general financial position of the library, this record provides each budgetary line item including budgeted amount, monthly and year to date expenditures, amounts remaining per line item and income deposits.

 Policy Reviewed, Revised & Scheduled for review by the Clinton Public Library Board of Trustees